stackosofficial/ai-access-package/readme.md

 ## 8. `PORT`
 Specifies the port number on which the application server listens, directing incoming requests to the correct application service.

-Additional MongoDB connection details may be required if storing balance and session data.

 ### 3. Initialization and Setup